 The Executive Presence Index (ExPI) Assessment helps Senior Leaders and High Potentials build presence and influence.
-It sets leaders who are on a 'larger stage' up for success and can used in our Classic, Classic Plus or Platinum Coaching Programs.
+It sets leaders who are on a 'larger stage' up for success.

 The Executive Presence Index (ExPI) is the first research-based assessment to measure executive presence and influence in leaders.